OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 Introduction to OpenMDAO Development Process
 --------------------------------------------

-This documentation for OpenMDAO developers attempts to explain the OpenMDAO development process and how to interact with the various tools the project uses for configuration management, testing, deployment, etc.  The source files for this tutorial can be found in the ``docs/dev-guide`` directory in the top level directory of your OpenMDAO source :term:`branch`.
+This document attempts to explain the OpenMDAO development process and how a developer should interact with the various tools the project uses for configuration management, testing, deployment, etc. The source files for the Developer Guide can be found in the ``docs/dev-guide`` directory in the top level directory of your OpenMDAO source repository.

 .. index:: Bazaar